Common Construction Site Injuries

 Because construction work involves many hazards, it is important that all contractors at a worksite take safety seriously.
 If one subcontractor takes shortcuts, everyone at the site is put at risk.
 This means that many construction accidents are caused by a third-party, someone who is not the worker and is not the worker’s employer.
 This means that the injured worker has the right to seek damages from that third-party that is responsible for the injury.
 These damages go beyond workers’ compensation benefits and may include coverage of medical bills, reimbursement of past and future lost wages and compensation for pain and suffering.

 Not sure if you have a case?
-Contact the construction site injury attorneys at Ostroff Injury Law.
+Contact the construction site injury attorneys at Ostroff Godshall Injury and Accident Lawyers.
 We’ll be happy to schedule a free appointment to discuss your construction injury claim.
 We’ll let you know if you have a third-party case.
 There’s no obligation.
 Call (484) 351-0350 to make an appointment.